ravikiran0606/csci566-project/_posts/2020-11-30-final-project-report.md

 the model’s prediction, we can find interesting patterns that could be nearly impossible to find otherwise.

-Once these trigger phrases are refined by human experts, we could use them as a way to provide additional supervision to deep learning models for tasks that does not have enormous labeled data.
+Once these trigger phrases are refined by human experts, we could use them as a way to provide additional supervision to deep learning models for tasks that does not have enormous amounts of labeled data.

-The results of trigger phrase extraction for sequence tagging task can be improved further by couple of refinements.
-One potential improvement is to select the good candidate phrases around the entity spans and compute the importance scores of only those candidate phrases and pick the top-k phrases.
+The results of trigger phrase extraction for sequence tagging task can be improved further by a couple of refinements.
+One potential improvement could be to select the good candidate phrases around the entity spans and compute the importance scores of only those candidate phrases and pick the top-k phrases among them.
 Another improvement can be done by modifying the SOC algorithm to directly work on the sequence tagging task.

-The Global trigger dictionary is currently build by just aggregating the trigger phrases corresponding to the each of the samples in the dataset and use their local importance scores to rank the entire list of trigger phrases and pick the top-k phrases for the trigger dictionary.
-This approach can be further improved by utilizing the inverse phrase frequency and importance scores normalized by lengths during the ranking stage.
+The Global trigger phrase dictionary is currently build by just aggregating the trigger phrases corresponding to the each of the samples in the dataset and use their local importance scores to rank the entire list of trigger phrases and pick the top-k phrases for the trigger dictionary.
+This approach can be further improved by utilizing the inverse phrase frequency and also normalizing the importance scores of phrases by their lengths during the ranking stage.
 The inverse phrase frequency based method can help us to avoid picking the common phrases as important phrase and normalized importance score based method provides a fair way to compare the importance scores of phrases having different lengths.

+**Note:** The github repository associated with this project is currently in private mode as this work is a part of the INK research lab which is yet to be published.

 # References